truelossless/crocolang/README.md

 ![ci](https://github.com/truelossless/crocolang/workflows/ci/badge.svg)

-Croco is a small and fun-to-use language written in Rust.
+Croco is a small and fun-to-use programming language written in Rust.

 You can see some examples of the syntax below :)
 Other simple examples can be seen under the `tests` folder.